peigongdh/network/README.md

 **shadowsocks-asio** is a simple ss implemention. it's simple but it can really work.
 I use it every day.

+**fixed-size-package** shows how to send and receive packets of a fixed-length header.
+Endianness is not considered in the code.

 **redis-asio** is a simple redis client and server(not performance consideration) implemention.